agude/agude.github.io/_drafts/2020-07-27-data_science_plotting_notebook_template.md

 save_plot(fig, "/tmp/output.svg")
 ```

-If the notebook template is useful, be sure to let me know on [Twitter][twit]
+If the notebook template library is useful to you, be sure to let me know on
-or [Github][github].
-Your feedback helps make the project better for everyone!
+[Twitter][twit] or [Github][github].
+Your feedback helps make the project
+better for everyone!

 [twit]: https://twitter.com/alex_gude/
 [github]: https://github.com/agude/Jupyter-Notebook-Template-Library/issues